dxatscale/sfpowerscripts/README.md

 - Integrate with any CI/CD system of choice
 - All commands are enabled with statsD, for collecting metrics about your pipeline.

 There are lot more features to explore.
-Read more at  https://dxatscale.gitbook.io/sfpowerscripts/features
+Read more at  https://docs.dxatscale.io

-The project is delivered as a <b>SFDX CLI Plugin</b> that can be deployed in any CI/CD system, The plugin is available [here](https://www.npmjs.com/package/@dxatscale/sfpowerscripts)
+The project is delivered as a <b>SFDX CLI Plugin</b> that can be deployed in any CI/CD system, The plugin is available in  [NPM](https://www.npmjs.com/package/@dxatscale/sfpowerscripts) or can be used by using the [docker image](https://hub.docker.com/r/dxatscale/sfpowerscripts)

 #### Motivation